-Decorating workers paint and coat a wide range of products, including cars, jewelry, and candy.
+Decorating workers paint and coat a wide range of products, including cars and jewelry.
 Decorating workers typically wear masks or respirators, and they often must stand for long periods.
 When using a spray gun, they may have to bend, stoop, or crouch in uncomfortable positions to reach different parts of the products.

-Millions of items ranging from cars to candy are covered by paint, plastic, varnish, chocolate, or some other type of coating.
+Millions of items are covered by paint, plastic, varnish, or some other type of coating.
 Painting or coating is used to make a product more attractive or protect it from the elements.
 The paint finish on an automobile, for example, makes the vehicle more attractive and provides protection from corrosion.
 Some responsibilities of a decorating worker include: